santonero/kona/README.md

     context "as an anonymous user" do
       context "who has no cart" do
-        scenario "creates a new cart for the user and adds the product" do expect do
+        scenario "creates a new cart and adds the product" do expect do
             add_to_cart product_A
           end.to change(Cart, :count).by(1).and change(LineItem, :count).by(1)